 - 1. Performance-Based Contracting: Contract awards include a performance standard clause with a specific, negotiated unit cost reimbursement rate and remedies if performance (quality or quantity) falls below a specified level in a specified period of time. - 2.
-Program, Fiscal Reporting, and Record Keeping: Service providers will be required to submit monthly invoices including program costs in accordance to the Sourcewise standard format.
+Program, Fiscal Reporting, and Record Keeping: Service providers will be required to submit monthly and/or quarterly reports on various aspects of program activities in accordance to the Sourcewise standard format.
 All records of the service provider relating to the contract award must be maintained at the project site or local office and be made available for Sourcewise review as outlined in the contract agreement.